SeaSharpe/Design/ThreatModel.md

   **Description:**     Stripe Web Service crashes, halts, stops or runs slowly; in all cases violating an availability metric.

   **Justification:**   If the Stripe service has issues, we will no longer be able to complete sales; however, we can still function as a social hub for game & event information.
 This issue could cost us revenue.
-We trust that to protect their brand name and to not loose out of revenue themselves, Stripe will strive to keep their downtime to a minimum.
+We trust that to protect their brand name and minimize financial loss, Stripe will strive to keep their downtime to a minimum.
   -------------------- ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------